 Influx of Coronavirus Malicious Email

 While news of the coronavirus pandemic began to circulate in December 2019, it was March 2020 before the subject began to be used noticeably as a lure in malware-bearing emails.
-In February, Symantec blocked approximately 5,000 malicious emails with “coronavirus”, “corona”, or “COVID-19” in the subject line.
+In February, Symantec, a division of Broadcom (NASDAQ: AVGO), blocked approximately 5,000 malicious emails with “coronavirus”, “corona”, or “COVID-19” in the subject line.
 However, in March this number increased significantly to roughly 82,000.

 More information on this trend can be found in our blog COVID-19 Outbreak Prompts Opportunistic Wave of Malicious Email Campaigns.